 Among the grotesque – at least to human eyes – beings living and working on Altor are Tarns (from the planet Simter), who have a third eye in their foreheads, Creons (from the planet Danae), and Zyronites.

-Apart from Officer Jack Haldane (Rob Youngblood) and Officer Jane Castle (Danish actress Simone Bendix) – most of the other police officers are nonhumans.
+Apart from Officer Jack Haldane (Rob Youngblood) and Officer Jane Castle (Danish actress Simone Bendix) – most of the other police officers in the 88th are nonhumans.
 Castle’s partner, Took (Mary Woodvine) is a Tarn female with telekinetic abilities

 Slomo is a knee-high police robot that wanders around the precinct assisting officers and staff.